 The most famous non-ski activity has to be the bobsleigh.
 The 1992 Olympic run is an adrenalin rush through 19 bends which pull as much as 3 G's.
 You can either go down in a four-man "taxi-bob" at speeds of up to 108 kmph, a driverless "bob-raft" at a more sedate 80 kmph or even try the 100 kmph "mono-bob".
 There is also the largest ice climbing tower in the world in Champagny.
 Non-skiers would be best advised to stay in the lower resorts.
 There are cinemas in Montchavin, Bellecote, Plagne Centre and Aime and a bowling alley in Belle Plagne.

 There is great lift-accessed between-the-trees-skiing on both wings of the resort, above Les Coches and Montalbert.
-On the Les Coches side, one of the most popular runs comes down from Arpette, first on open bowls, then through the gap between the rocks, and lastly through the tightly packed trees until you reach the Nordic ski track, which, if you turn right on it, will take you to the top of the Plan Bois lift.
-If there is excellent snow cover, and you have a guide, there are several great itineraries which lead beyond the confines of the lift system to the small village of Macot at 800m, from where you can take a taxi back.
+On the Les Coches side, one of the most popular runs comes down from Arpette, first on open bowls, then through the gap between the rocks, and lastly through the tightly packed trees until you reach the old Nordic ski track, which, if you turn right on it, will take you to the top of the Plan Bois lift.
+If there is excellent snow cover, and you have a guide, there are even more extensive itineraries which lead beyond the confines of the lift system to the small village of Macot at 800m, from where you can take a taxi back.

-In the main bowl above Plagne Centre there are also couloirs down from La Grande Rochette and Les Verdons which you can inspect when you ride the lifts up, but be warned: they are not always skiable, so a guide is recommended.
-Similarly there are great off-piste routes down from Roche de Mio in almost all directions, but there are also dangerous cliffs and dead-ends.
+In the main bowl above Plagne Centre there are also couloirs down from La Grande Rochette and Les Verdons which you can inspect when you ride the lifts up, but be warned: most are for experts only and they are not always skiable.
+A better bet is the terrain close to the Frisbee and Rochette runs.

 And of course, all this amounts to just half of the freeride and backcountry opportunities available in Paradiski.
 Across the Nancroix valley in Les Arcs, there is plenty more off-piste, including several more uninterrupted 2000m descents, and they are all easily accessed from La Plagne via the Vanoise Express.